baigel2/baigelbytes/content/stories/3amatures.md

 ## A Short Story Series By Adnan Baig

 "Jim?
 Jim you up?
-Comon we gotta get going.
-We... we're soaking wet!"
+Comon we gotta get going."

+                "We... we're soaking wet!"

                 "Yeah.
 Bag got blown away or something.
 We gotta find some place to warm up."